Open Bible Data Home About News OET Key

 לָ֝ס֗וּר מִמֹּ֥קְשֵׁי מָֽוֶת

-Here Solomon speaks of someone avoiding dangerous situations that could result in that person dying as if that person were turning away from the snares of death.
+Here Solomon speaks of someone avoiding dangerous situations that could result in that person dying as if that person were physically turning away from deadly snares that were in his path.
 If it would be helpful in your language, you could express the meaning plainly.
-Alternate translation: “to avoid the snares of death”
+Alternate translation: “to avoid deadly situations” or “to avoid dangers that are like traps that cause death”

 Note 5 topic: figures-of-speech / ellipsis